chrisliang12/SurfSotreWithRaft/README.md

 # SurfStore: A Fault-tolerant Cloud File Storage Service
 ## Overview
-In this project, I created a cloud-based file storage service called SurfStore.
 SurfStore is a networked file storage application that is based on Dropbox, and lets you sync files to and from the "cloud".
-I implemented the cloud service, and a client which interacts with your service with gRPC in this project.
-Moreover, by implementing a subset of [RAFT Consensus Algorithm](https://raft.github.io/), the fault tolerance feature is enabled on the server side.
+SurfStore is a key-value file storage system, which includes a server storing file metadata (MetaStore), a server storing real file data (BlockStore), and a client which interacts with the service with gRPC.
+Moreover, by implementing a subset of [RAFT Consensus Algorithm](https://raft.github.io/), the service becomes fault-tolerant.

 Multiple clients can concurrently connect to the SurfStore service to access a common, shared set of files.
 Clients accessing SurfStore “see” a consistent set of updates to files, but SurfStore does not offer any guarantees about operations across files, meaning that it does not support multi-file transactions (such as atomic move).

-I also build a command-line tool to let user interact with the service and play with it using command-line.
-For the detail, please see the How To Run section.
+A command-line tool is also provided to let users interact with the service and play with it easily.
+For the detail, please see the [Usage](#an-example-to-run-the-program-locally) section.

 # Surfstore without RAFT
 ## Fundamentals